Sustainable Web 1

 Data centres are the internet’s backbone.
 These labyrinths of circuit boards – tirelessly storing our collective digital lives – require huge, sophisticated cooling systems to keep the hardware functioning.
 This is just one of the ways data centres devour electricity, not to mention the hardware manufacturing impact, building construction and sheer square meterage of land involved.

 In spite of the internet’s omnipresence in our lives, its true environmental impact has only recently been seriously researched.
-For example, Moz’s Internet Health Report claimed in 2018 that communications tech will emit more carbon than any country except China, India, and the U.S by 2025, so it’s safe to say that the topic will be growing in significance in the coming years as we all look to tackle our carbon footprint .
+For example, one of the first explorations of this topic appeared in Moz’s Internet Health Report in 2018.
+It claimed that communications tech will emit more carbon than any country except China, India, and the U.S by 2025, so it’s safe to say that the topic will be growing in significance in the coming years as we all look to tackle our carbon footprint.

 What is website sustainability?